elesandrobornhofen/elesandrobornhofen.github.io/_pages/research.md

 ## Working manuscripts

-"Genetic architecture of inter-specific and -generic grass hybrids by network analysis on multi-omics data"
+..* Genetic architecture of inter-specific and -generic grass hybrids by network analysis on multi-omics data

+...
 The study elaborates on the use of Markov random fields (MRF) and likelihood-based (REML) multivariate mixed models for multi-omics (genomics, transcriptomics, and metabolomics) integration in forage hybrids.

-"Leveraging spatio-temporal genomic prediction in grass breeding."

-This research manuscript aims to combine information from multiple environments (spatial) and multiple harvest events (temporal) to maximize predictive ability of dry matter yield and quality traits in ryegrass research.

-"Soybean tolerance to Asian rust."
+..* Soybean tolerance to Asian rust (ASR)

-This research study aimed to understand the genetic tolerance mechanism of soybean to Asian rust.
-The motivation lied in the fact that no single control strategy used so far yielded high control rates over time at a reasonable cost.
-In addition, there is a lack of research studies assessing the potential use of tolerance as a defense strategy against ASR (Asian Soybean Rust).
+...
+We investigated the genetic tolerance of soybean to Asian rust.
+The motivation lay in the fact that no single control strategy historically yielded stable high control rates at a reasonable cost.
+Tolerance is a mechanism of crop defense well known by farmers and breeders.
+However, its genetics remain poorly understood, especially for the soybean-*P. pachyrhizi* pathosystem.

 ## Research projects

+Here is a list o research projects that I have been involved with during the last years:

+1. *C4FUTURE* - Fortifying and enhancing resilience in C4 crops for current and future climate change adversities.\
+2. *IMFABA* - Local and sustainable protein production with improved faba beans.\
+2. *ProFaba* - Developing improved _Vicia faba_ breeding practices and varieties to drive domestic protein production in the European Union.\
-1. "Breed4Biomass" - Reverse Breeding for Biomass Improvement in Grasses.\
+3. *Breed4Biomass* - Reverse breeding for biomass improvement in grasses.\
-  * <font size="4"> AU Project Manager : Torben Asp; </font>
-  * <font size="4"> Partners : DLF-TRIFOLIUM A/S and Chinese Academy of Sciences; </font>
-2. "GreenSelect" - Maximizing Green Grass Breeding by Second Generation Genomic Selection.\
-  * <font size="4"> AU Project Manager : Luc Janss; </font>
-  * <font size="4"> Partner : DLF-TRIFOLIUM A/S; </font>

-## Scholarships

-* list here
+4. *GreenSelect* - Maximizing green grass breeding by second generation genomic selection.\

 ## Conferences